megaease/easeagent/doc/development-guide.md

 }
 ```

-As you can see from the above code snippet, the `context.serverReceive()` method is called in `before` to create and initialize the Span, and the `HttpUtils::handleReceive()` method is used to make Http request-related injections to the fields in the Span.
+As you can see from the above code snippet, the `context.serverReceive()` method is called in `before` to create and initialize the Span, and the `HttpUtils::handleReceive()` method is used to make HTTP request-related injections to the fields in the Span.

 ```java
 @Override